 Top 10 things to do in Moab, Utah

-10. Take a photo with the Moab mural.
+10. Take a photo of the Moab mural

 Because showing yourself at Utah's national parks isn't proof enough.